-It could almost seem like only a few weeks ago that you were unpacking your bags in first-year halls, sorting your utility bills and attending Fresher’s activities, except for the fact that you’re now frantically writing your final dissertation and hunting for the best graduate scheme to give you your first leg-up after Uni.
+It could almost seem like only a few weeks ago that you were unpacking your bags in first-year halls, sorting your student utility bills and attending Fresher’s activities, except for the fact that you’re now frantically writing your final dissertation and hunting for the best graduate scheme to give you your first leg-up after Uni.

 It’s a truth universally understood that, if you want to be in a high-paying job in the future, the best place to start is in a high-paying graduate scheme.